 These gift boxes are filled with toys and activities to comfort, love, and care for vulnerable children ages 2-17 within our local community.
 These boxes will be delivered to our local Tigard, Beaverton, and Hillsboro DHS offices where case workers will give them to children within foster care.

-To get the list of supplies and specific instructions for assembling the boxes, click "learn more" below.
-To contact the Westside Community that's heading this initiative up, click "contact".
+To get the list of supplies and specific instructions for assembling the boxes, click "Learn More" below.
+To contact the people who are heading up this initiative, click "Contact".

-All Welcome Boxes can be dropped off at the Info Desk at Westside, Sunday - Thursday.
+All Welcome Boxes can be dropped off at Westside’s front desk during office hours, Sunday - Thursday.

 Foster Parents Night out